Honora Edgeworth Medallion

 The Edgeworths Society admires the Honora Edgeworth medallion in the Maria Edgeworth Centre

-The Maria Edgeworth Centre acquired this medallion from the prestigious Stanley F. Goldfein collection in the United States.
+The medallion was previously part of the prestigious Stanley F. Goldfein collection in the United States.
 Goldfein, a respected member of the Wedgwood Society of New York and an authority on Wedgwood ceramics, built an extraordinary collection over his lifetime.
-After his passing at the age of 100 in 2023, his collection became available to collectors and museums worldwide.
-Consequently, the Honora Edgeworth medallion was one of the prized pieces auctioned at Bonhams Skinner in Boston, USA, this past July.
+After his passing at the age of 100 in 2023, his collection became available to collectors and museums worldwide, and the Honora Edgeworth medallion was one of the prized pieces auctioned at Bonhams Skinner in Boston, USA, this past July.

 A Rare and Significant Find